Scholarships/Funding Assistance

 AASS Conference Assistance

-To apply for conference assistance click: AASS Conference Assistance
+To apply for AASS Conference Assistance: AASS Conference Assistance

 The Trajuan Briggs Community IMPACT Scholarship provides financial assistance to undergraduate students enrolled at the University of New Mexico.
 This scholarship not only benefits students through financial assistance but also provides them the tools to make an IMPACT (Individuals Making Progress Amongst our Communities Together) during their matriculation at UNM through academic support, community service, and relationship building with the staff of African American Student Services.
-Scholarship recipients will be notified the second week of August.
+Scholarship recipients will be notified late September.
 Please contact our office for questions or assistance in filling out the application.

 Apply Now: Scholarship Application